-As a tech marketer, I spend my days preaching that latency impacts business performance.
-The stat that is most commonly passed around the tech community is that 100ms of latency costs Amazon 1% in sales - a statement that was published almost a decade ago when people were 4,000% times more patient with the internet (okay, I made that last stat up, but it’s true).
-This is all powerful information, but I was admittedly a little judgmental about the tolerance level of society on load times.
-Until last week.
+As tech marketers, we spend days preaching that latency impacts business performance.
+The stat that is most commonly passed around the tech community is that 100ms of latency costs Amazon 1% in sales - a statement that was published almost a decade ago when people were 4,000% times more patient with the internet (okay, we made that last stat up, but it’s true).

 I was trying to show my friend a very important video.
 I built up the storyline: my kid did something hysterical, I magically caught it on camera, it’s going to go viral, wait until you see it.
 Then…buffering.
 As we waited and waited, the smile slowly melted off our faces and this long-awaited video became an awkward lull in the room.
 “Forget it,” I said “it’s not that funny” (it was).